phucvu-nyu/bst236/docs/chapter_algorithms/dynamic_programming.md

 - The goal of the problem is to find all possible solutions, not just the optimal solution.
 - The problem description has obvious characteristics of permutations and combinations, requiring the return of specific multiple solutions.

-If a problem fits the decision tree model and has relatively obvious "bonus points", we can assume it is a dynamic programming problem and verify it during the solution process.
+If a problem fits the action tree model and has relatively obvious "bonus points", we can assume it is a dynamic programming problem and verify it during the solution process.

 ## Problem-solving steps

-The dynamic programming problem-solving process varies with the nature and difficulty of the problem but generally follows these steps: describe decisions, define states, establish a $dp$ table, derive state transition equations, and determine boundary conditions, etc.
+The dynamic programming problem-solving process varies with the nature and difficulty of the problem but generally follows these steps:
+- describe actions,
+- define states,
+- establish a $dp$ table,
+- derive state transition equations,
+- determine boundary conditions.

 To illustrate the problem-solving steps more vividly, we use a classic problem, "Minimum Path Sum", as an example.